stateless-solutions/markdown-content/basic-concepts.md

 ## Data Provider Buckets

-A provider bucket refers to a personalized selection of blockchain nodes chosen by developers to service their requests.
+A provider bucket refers to a personalized selection of data providers chosen by developers to service their requests.
 Unlike conventional networks where nodes are assigned randomly, provider buckets empower developers to customize their service network.
 Each bucket can contain multiple providers, selected based on factors like supported